-4.1 Implement, upgrade and enforce land use regulations to meet the requirements of the MS4 general permit
+4.1 Implement, upgrade and enforce land use regulations to meet requirements of MS4 general permit

-Waterbury's land use regulations establish the legal authority to control stormwater runoff from construction sites by requiring:
+The City will revise its land use regulations to establish the legal authority to control stormwater runoff from construction sites by requiring:

-- a. developers, construction site operators, or contractors maintain consistency with the 2002 Guidelines for Soil Erosion and Sedimentation Control, as amended, the Connecticut Stormwater Quality Manual, and all stormwater discharge permits issued by the DEEP within the municipal or institutional boundary pursuant to CGS 22a-430 and 22a-430b; - b. the implementation of additional measures to protect/improve water quality (in addition to the above requirements) as deemed necessary by Waterbury; - c.
-Waterbury is authorized to carry out all inspection, surveillance and monitoring procedures necessary to determine compliance with municipal regulations, ordinances or programs or institutional requirements related to the management of the City's MS4.
-Inspections shall be conducted, where allowed, to inventory the number of privately-owned retention ponds, detention ponds and other stormwater basins that discharge to or receive drainage from the permittee's MS4; - d. the owner of a site seeking development approval from Waterbury shall provide and comply with a long term maintenance plan and schedule to ensure the performance and pollutant removal efficiency of privately-owned retention ponds, detention ponds and other stormwater basins that discharge to or receive discharge from Waterbury's MS4 including short-term and long-term inspection and maintenance measures to be implemented by the private owner; and - e.
-Waterbury will control, through interagency or inter-jurisdictional agreements, the contribution of pollutants between the permittee's MS4 and MS4s owned or operated by others.

-4.2 Develop and implement plan for interdepartmental coordination of site plan review and approval
+- a.
+Developers, construction site operators, or contractors maintain consistency with the 2002 Guidelines for Soil Erosion and Sedimentation Control, as amended, the Connecticut Stormwater Quality Manual, and all stormwater discharge permits issued by the DEEP within the municipal or institutional boundary pursuant to CGS 22a-430 and 22a-430b; - b.
+The implementation of additional measures to protect/improve water quality (in addition to the above requirements) as deemed necessary by the City; - c.
+The City is authorized to carry out all inspection, surveillance and monitoring procedures necessary to determine compliance with municipal regulations, ordinances or programs or institutional requirements related to the management of the City's MS4.
+Inspections shall be conducted, where allowed, to inventory the number of privately-owned retention ponds, detention ponds and other stormwater basins that discharge to or receive drainage from the permittee's MS4; - d.
+The owner of a site seeking development approval from the City shall provide and comply with a long term maintenance plan and schedule to ensure the performance and pollutant removal efficiency of privately-owned retention ponds, detention ponds and other stormwater basins that discharge to or receive discharge from the City's MS4 including short-term and long-term inspection and maintenance measures to be implemented by the private owner; and - e.
+The City will control, through interagency or inter-jurisdictional agreements, the contribution of pollutants between the permittee's MS4 and MS4s owned or operated by others. - 4.2 Develop and implement a plan for interdepartmental coordination of site plan review and approval

-Waterbury's will coordinate the functions of all the departments and boards involved in the review, permitting or approval of land disturbance projects by implementing meeting schedules.
+The City's plan to coordinate the functions of all the departments and boards involved in the review, permitting, or approval of land disturbance projects is as follows: